 Understanding Septic Tank Systems

-Because septic tanks are buried underground, they can be easy to forget about and it is difficult for the untrained eye to know when something is wrong with a property’s sewage treatment system.
+Because septic tanks are buried underground, they can be easy to forget about.
+Therefore, it is difficult for the untrained eye to know when something is wrong with a property’s sewage treatment system.
 Property owners are often unaware of small changes which can signify that a septic tank is damaged, cracked or blocked.
-But, by understanding how septic tanks work and learning to identify the early warning signs of issues, you have a better opportunity to contact Proseptic before minor issues can cause further damage.
+But, by understanding how septic tanks work and learning to identify the early warning signs of issues, you have a better opportunity to contact Proseptic before minor issues cause further damage.

 Septic tanks contain two compartments.
 Effluent from your property enters the first compartment, where solids will remain.
 The waste then passes through into the second compartment sometimes via a baffle.
 This acts as a filter and keeps all solid waste in the first compartment.
 The second compartment works to clean liquid waste before the final product – cleaned effluent waste water – is drained into the drainage field.